svuillaume/forticnapp-agent-in-ECS/awls-azure.md

 **Note: the preflight must be successful to go next steps**

 ### Step 2: Initialize Terraform
-Run the following command to initialize Terraform and download required providers:
+Run the following command to initialize Terraform and download required providers (i.e: Tenant Integration in a single Region):

 ```bash
 terraform {